 This includes working with parents/carers and providers to remove any barriers to accessing early education and to support all children to fulfil their potential.

 We hold a List of Providers which are groups and individuals approved to offer grant funded early education places to eligible 2, 3 and 4 year olds in Suffolk.
-They include childminders, pre-school playgroups and day nurseries.
+They include childminders, pre-school playgroups, day nurseries and school nursery classes.

 Some maintained and academy trust schools also provide funded early education places in Suffolk.
 Whilst these schools do not have to join the List of Providers, the same legal requirements and expectations for including all children is placed on them.